-10.10.1 Electrical equipment is free provided that Championship Regulation 10.10.2 to 10.10.5 inclusive are respected.
+10.10.1 Electrical equipment is free provided that Championship Regulation 10.10.2 to 10.10.6 inclusive are respected.

 10.10.2 Vehicle On-board Starter:

-Engines are to be started at all times by the Vehicle on-board Starter except that the use of an external portable slave battery is permitted to aid start up only in the paddock, assembly area, pit lane and on the grid.
+Engines are to always be started at all times by the Vehicle on-board Starter except that the use of an external portable slave battery is permitted to aid start up only in the paddock, assembly area, pit lane and on the grid.

 10.10.3 Battery: